House of Fabergé: In popular culture

-The American television personality Joan Rivers collected Fabergé jewellery and marketed copies of her Fabergé pieces on her television show.
-From 1990 to 2014, she appeared on the show Joan Rivers Classics Collection on QVC.
+American television personality Joan Rivers collected Fabergé jeweller and promoted copies on the show Joan Rivers Classics Collection on QVC.
 In 1995, she published the bestselling book Jewelry by Joan Rivers which shows original Fabergé jewellery and her copies for QVC.
-This kind of similar but not actual Fabergé jewellery was coined by Fabergé specialist Géza von Habsburg as Fauxbergé, a play on words with the French word faux (for false or faked) and Fabergé.
-The category Fauxbergé might relate to all objects created starting from the time of company founder Carl Fabergé's tenure until the present day.
-In 2000, Unilever gave the Fabergé licence to Mattel for a Barbie collection.
+This type of 'dupe' jewellery was coined as Fauxbergé by Fabergé specialist Géza von Habsburg (a play on French word faux (for false or faked) and Fabergé).
+In 2000, Unilever also granted the Fabergé licence to Mattel for a Barbie collection.